 The helicopter and crew can fly in darkness using a specialist Synthetic Vision System, powerful searchlights and advanced mapping systems.
 The AW169 has some of the most advanced navigation capabilities in the industry.

 This equipment allows the crew to be on call in the hours of darkness when the aircraft is online, 365 days a year.

-The Cornish weather can be a challenge for the air ambulance.
-Low cloud, fog, ice, high winds and heavy rain mean that the helicopters have to be grounded until weather conditions improve.
+The Cornish weather can be a challenge for the helicopter.
+Low cloud, fog, ice, high winds and heavy rain mean that the helicopter has to be grounded until conditions improve.

-These cars are an extension of what we carry in the helicopter, packed with the same specialist kit that you can find in a hospital’s emergency department.
+But that doesn’t mean that we stop responding to critical emergencies.
+The crew use two rapid response vehicles, an extension of what is carried in the helicopter, with the same specialist equipment that you can find in a hospital A&E.

-Essentially, the crew bring the hospital to the patient and these critical care cars enable our highly skilled paramedics to reach people in their hour of need, regardless of the weather.
+The crew bring the hospital to the patient and the rapid response vehicles enable the highly skilled paramedics to reach people in their hour of need, regardless of the weather.